 - Rusty Water – Steel tanks and pipes are known to rust and corrode, forming holes and leaks.
 If red-tinged water is flowing out of your faucets, rust in the water heater is likely the culprit.
 Both old and new water heaters can develop rust, and this problem may call for a water heater replacement if the rust buildup and leaking is extensive.

 Contact Our Skilled Team for Plumbing Services

-If you aren’t sure if you require a new water heater, get in touch with a qualified plumber from McMahon Plumbing and Heating, LLC to resolve any problems pertaining to inefficiency, insufficient heating, or rusty water in your Boston home.
+If you aren’t sure if you require a new water heater, get in touch with a qualified plumber from McMahon Plumbing and Heating to resolve any problems pertaining to inefficiency, insufficient heating, or rusty water in your Boston home.